Could potential Texas/OU move tip realignment dominos? - WHIZ News

 One day after word of the discussions surfaced, the ripple effects across the sport were clear as schools far from the Big 12 and SEC tried to sort out where this is going.

-The Big 12 had a meeting planned for late Thursday with athletic directors and university presidents and chancellors to be briefed on what’s going on with Texas and Oklahoma, a person familiar with the meeting told The Associated Press.
+The Big 12 athletic directors and university presidents and chancellors held a call Thursday to be briefed on what’s going on with Texas and Oklahoma, a person familiar with the meeting told The Associated Press.

-It was not clear if Texas and Oklahoma officials would participate, said the person who spoke on condition of anonymity because the Big 12 was not making its actions public.
+Texas and Oklahoma officials did not participate, said the person who spoke on condition of anonymity because the Big 12 was not making its actions public.

 Leaders from other conferences leaders were hesitant to speculate on what’s next, but some observers were concerned about the potential consequences.